 Thank you for visiting our website.
 We hope that it gives you a flavour of who we are and what we believe.
 The best way to find out more about us is to visit us on a Sunday for our morning service, which is followed by an informal get together with tea/coffee and biscuits.

 We are a welcoming church and we always love to have visitors at our service.
 Our morning worship service which starts at 10:30 am.
 There will be a steward at the door waiting to welcome you and make you feel at home.
-We normally have about 30-40 people attending.
-Due to Covid restrictions some of our chairs are more spaced out.
-Please feel free to sit where you feel most comfortable.
+We normally have about 35-45 people attending.

 During the morning service a crèche is available which is run by experienced volunteers.
 You can leave your baby/toddler for all or part of the service, whichever you prefer.
 Suitable toys are available.
 All people who work with children and young people have all the appropriate police checks and certificates.
 We take child protection very seriously and we have rigorous procedures in place to safeguard all our children, young people and anyone considered vulnerable in our care.
 Our Safeguarding Policy is available for inspection if required.

 What happens in worship?

 The service, which is normally led by the Pastor, is structured but fairly informal.
 The service commences with the singing of a traditional or contemporary song.
 You will not be asked to say anything but hopefully you will enjoy joining in with the singing.
 The words of the song will be displayed on the multimedia screen.
 We generally stand to sing, but if you are not able, please feel free to sit.